prasanaworld/puppeteer-screen-recorder/README.md

 # puppeteer-screen-recorder

-A puppeteer Plugin which uses the native [chrome devtool protocol](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-startScreencast) for capturing screen and record video frame by frame.
-Also support option to follow pages which are opened by the current page object.
+A puppeteer Plugin that uses the native [chrome devtool protocol](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-startScreencast) for capturing video frame by frame.
+Also supports an option to follow pages that are opened by the current page object.

 [Documentation](https://prasanaworld.github.io/puppeteer-screen-recorder/classes/puppeteerscreenrecorder.html)